boire1/litreview_projet9_OC/README.md

 ## Usage

-1. Run `python manage.py makemigrations`.

-2. Run the migrations: `python manage.py migrate`.

-3. Start the development server: `python manage.py runserver`.
+1. Start the development server: `python manage.py runserver`.

-4. Retrieve the address `http://127.0.0.1`, then paste it into our browser.
+2. Retrieve the address `http://127.0.0.1`, then paste it into our browser.

 ## Features